yhs666/mc-docs.zh-cn/articles/virtual-machines/scripts/virtual-machines-windows-powershell-sample-copy-snapshot-to-same-or-different-subscription.md

 #If snapshot is copied to the same subscription then you can skip this step
 Select-AzSubscription -SubscriptionId $targetSubscriptionId

+#We recommend you to store your snapshots in Standard storage to reduce cost.
+Please use Standard_ZRS in regions where zone redundant storage (ZRS) is available, otherwise use Standard_LRS
+#Please check out the availability of ZRS here: https://docs.microsoft.com/Az.Storage/common/storage-redundancy-zrs#support-coverage-and-regional-availability
 $snapshotConfig = New-AzSnapshotConfig -SourceResourceId $snapshot.Id -Location $snapshot.Location -CreateOption Copy -SkuName Standard_LRS

 #Create a new snapshot in the target subscription and resource group